logan-larson/cs741-project/README.md

 ## Stack
 - Front end: Angular
-- Back end/API: Node/Express
+- Back end/API: NestJS
-- Database: Cloud Firestore
+- Database: MongoDB Atlas

 ## Objective
 To develop a software system for a non-profit organization that is used to do the book keeping for their participants.